The Irony of Traditional Dishwashing

 Can something as simple as switching your dish soap make a difference?
 Definitely.
 Imagine if everyone made the change.
 While that won’t happen overnight, you can make a difference in your own sphere of influence.

 Think of this as a starting point — it starts with the everyday act of sudsing up your zero-waste dish soap block.
-Next, you may be testing out a reusable eco-friendly sponge, a recycled cotton dishwashing cloth, plastic-free dish scrubber, or even a roll of unpaper towels.
+Next, you may be testing out a reusable eco-friendly sponge, plastic-free dish scrubber, or even a roll of unpaper towels.
 Wherever your zero-waste adventure takes you, you’re headed toward a worthy goal.

 Don’t wait to start the journey.